 How to Make Friends and Influence People

-Influencer marketing is a powerful tool in today’s highly competitive digital media environment.
+Influencer marketing is a powerful tool in today’s highly competitive marketing world.
 Unfortunately, there is no one-size-fits-all approach to influencer marketing.
-You have to be willing to try new things and see what works and what doesn’t.
+You have to be willing to try new things and see what works and what doesn’t in your specific niche.